AnyLog-co/documentation/examples/Secure Network.md

 * An assignment policy - a policy that lists one or more members and a permission policy.
 The assignment determines the permitted operations to the listed members.
 * keys directory (!id_dir) - a directory that contains keys assigned to different members and are saved on the node.
+* pem directory (!pem_dir) - a directory that contains certificates and their associated keys.

 ### Prerequisites and reset